 - Study in a rocking chair

 - Look for participation activities with other students to enhance your learning

 If you move your body while studying and reviewing, you will find you also need to move your body during a test to aid recall.
 Keep this in mind when choosing the type of movement to use.

 Attention Deficit Disorder

 What if you are disorganized, distractible and have a short attention span?
 You also notice you are a poor planner and get “bored” easily.
 You may not be a kinesthetic learner so much as a person who needs motion to concentrate.
 Consider whether you might have ADD or ADHD.
 If so, there will be other things you can do to improve your attention.
-Make an appointment to discuss this at the Center for Academic Success and Advising (CASA)
+Make an appointment to discuss this with Academic Support and Accessibility Services

 Adapted from: Laskey, Marcia L. and Paula W. Gibson, College Study Strategies.
 Allyn and Bacon, Boston, 1997.